 Neulasta (pegfilgrastim) is indicated to decrease the incidence of infection, as manifested by febrile neutropenia, in patients with nonmyeloid malignancies receiving myelosuppressive anti-cancer drugs associated with a clinically significant incidence of febrile neutropenia.
 Neulasta is not indicated for the mobilization of peripheral blood progenitor cells for hematopoietic stem cell transplantation.

 In a pivotal clinical trial, in patients with nonmyeloid malignancies undergoing myelosuppressive chemotherapy associated with a clinically significant incidence of febrile neutropenia, treatment with Neulasta was shown to significantly reduce the incidence of febrile neutropenia as well as hospitalizations related to febrile neutropenia and the use of IV antibiotics.

-Neulasta is administered by manual injection and is also available via the Neulasta OnproTM kit, which was approved by the FDA in 2014 and includes a specially designed, single-use prefilled syringe co-packaged with an On-body Injector for Neulasta.
+Neulasta is administered by manual injection and is also available via the Neulasta OnproTM kit, which was approved by the

 Important Safety Information Regarding Neulasta

 Do not administer Neulasta to patients with a history of serious allergic reactions to pegfilgrastim or filgrastim.

 Splenic rupture, including fatal cases, can occur following the administration of Neulasta.
 Evaluate for an enlarged spleen or splenic rupture in patients who report left upper abdominal or shoulder pain after receiving Neulasta.